 The goals of this course are to supplement the theory course '14EC510 Data Communication Networks' and to assist the students in obtaining a better understanding of the characteristics of data communication networks by giving hands on programming and lab activities to the students in practicing the data communication concepts and protocols.
-Prerequisite

-CO1 Use the IP based diagnostic commands to support troubleshooting in Apply IP networks CO2 Analyze the throughput performance of different network topologies Analyze CO3 Design structured cabling using Straight through, Cross over and Apply Rollover cables.
+On the Of the successful completion of the course, students will be able to CO1 Use the IP based diagnostic commands to support troubleshooting in Apply IP networks CO2 Analyze the throughput performance of different network topologies Analyze CO3 Design structured cabling using Straight through, Cross over and Apply Rollover cables.
 CO4 Use CISCO Simulator Tool for router configuration and Java SDK Apply Tool for Socket Programming to build/configure network applications.
 CO5 Analyze the network performance using packet sniffer tools - Analyze NETMON / Wireshark CO6 Use of network simulator package - NS2/NS3 to simulate the point- Analyze to-point networks and analyze their performance